Alexis Wright: Literary career

+Collaborations, media, and other activities

 In 2009, Wright wrote the words for Dirtsong, a musical theatre production created and performed by the Black Arm Band theatre company.
 The performance included both contemporary and traditional songs, and had its world premiere at the 2009 Melbourne International Arts Festival.
 The show was reprised for the 2014 Adelaide Festival, with performers including Trevor Jamieson, Archie Roach, Lou Bennett, Emma Donovan, Paul Dempsey, and many other singers and musicians.
 Some of the songs were sung in Aboriginal languages.

 Wright was a 2012 attendee of the Byron Bay Writers Festival and Singapore Writers Festival.

-Also in 2013, Wright's third novel, The Swan Book, was published.
-The book delves into the cultural and racial political challenges facing Australia's Indigenous peoples.
-It was shortlisted for the 2014 Victorian Premier's Literary Award for Indigenous Writing.